CloudMonkeyCoding/Slay-The-GPT/chrome_extension/README.md

 - Before planning, open chat.openai.com in the current tab and place the cursor in the conversation you want to use.
 The extension validates the active tab and will log a warning if it cannot reach the ChatGPT UI automatically.
+- If you see a warning about the ChatGPT content script, reload the chat.openai.com tab (or open a new conversation) so Chrome reinjects the helper before retrying.
 - **Plan only** and **Plan + Execute** reuse the trimmed snapshot unless you uncheck "Send trimmed snapshot to ChatGPT", in which case the extension grabs the cached full envelope before composing the message.
 The generated prompt is